 For an upscale dinner where you can sit in a room next to authentic Rembrandt etchings, D’ Vijff Vlieghen has good food in an unforgettable dining area.

-If you want to try Dutch craft beers and gins (jenevers) there’s no better pub than Arendsnest, which serves over 40 varieties of Dutch brews and is located on the Herengracht.
+If you want to try Dutch craft beers and gins (jenevers), there’s no better pub than Arendsnest.
+They serve over 40 varieties of Dutch brews and have a huge jenever menu.
+They’re conveniently located in the center, with a picturesque outdoor terrace along the Herengracht.
+If you only have time to visit one Amsterdam pub, it should be Arendsnest.

 Jenever is Dutch gin, filled to the brim of a shot glass.
 You’ll need to drink the first sip without lifting the glass or you’ll spill some.
 A hidden gem for enjoying jenever is one of the tiniest pubs you’ll come across, Cafe de Dokter, which coincidentally is on the city center alley we lived on for 3 years.